- We cover a quotation from Panorama on ERP failure, which caused us to analyze the history of reengineering.

 The Panorama report does not say this, but it is an interesting question about how much the cloud (no customization) ERP implementations are running into reality.
 We can only speak to SAP as that is our main focus area, and the only vendor we do research extensive project research on and have private data points to draw from.
 However, SAP is not having success with ERP cloud.
 The customers they do have on the cloud are tiny customers that don’t have customizations and don’t even need an ERP system (SAP consultancies, etc..)

 Faking the Cloud Until You “Make” The Cloud

 SAP is pretending to have cloud ERP business to keep Wall Street happy and to make it seem they are “hip and cool.”
 Estimates from my sources indicate that SAP is probably not making any money on cloud ERP.

 The observation of the reason for failure could end up being inaccurate.
-Therefore the reason for failure on ERP projects can very simply be purposefully misidentified as BPR, (the vendor and consulting company friendly conclusion) when the actual problem was there was no possible way for the company to have performed BPR around the limitations of the ERP functionality due to the requirement being an absolute necessity.
+Therefore the reason for failure on ERP projects can very merely be purposefully misidentified as BPR (the vendor and consulting company friendly conclusion).
+This is true when the actual problem was there was no possible way for the company to have performed BPR around the limitations of the ERP functionality due to the requirement being an absolute necessity.